Why life is hot: Results

 Species $E$ takes part in three reactions

-where $k_{ij}$ are first order rate constants and $k_{ij}^0$ are second order rate constants, i.e.~the corresponding rates are given by products with concentrations such as $k_{21}^0c_A =: k_{21}$.
+where $k_{ij}$ are first order rate constants and $k_{ij}^0$ are second order rate constants, i.e.~the corresponding rates are given by products with concentrations such as $k_{21}^0c_\text{NTP} =: k_{21}$.
 The cyclic process has to be possible, {\it inter alia}, in equilibrium.
 Hence the reaction rates need to fulfill the condition

 where $\ceq_i$ is the concentration of species $i$ in equilibrium.\footnote{To see this, consider the special case in which the concentrations in the reservoirs are fixed to the equilibrium values of Reaction~(\ref{eq:APD}).
-Then the product of the ratios of forward to backward rates $(k^0_{21}\,\ceq_A/k_{12})\cdot(k_{32}/(k^0_{23}\,\ceq_P))\cdot(k_{13}/(k^0_{31}\,\ceq_D))$ has to equal $1$.}
+Then the product of the ratios of forward to backward rates $(k^0_{21}\,\ceq_\text{NTP}/k_{12})\cdot(k_{32}/(k^0_{23}\,\ceq_\text{P}))\cdot(k_{13}/(k^0_{31}\,\ceq_\text{NDP}))$ has to equal $1$.}

-If we set the concentrations in the $A$, $D$ and $P$ reservoirs to values other than the equilibrium concentrations, the system runs in a non-equilibrium steady state (NESS).
-The change of free energy in the NESS is entirely determined by the properties of $A$, $D$ and $P$
+If we set the concentrations in the NTP, NDP and P reservoirs to values other than the equilibrium concentrations, the system runs in a non-equilibrium steady state (NESS).
+The change of free energy $\Delta G$ in the NESS is determined solely by the properties of NTP, NDP and P